e-lab-tecnico-ulisboa-pt/rec-arduino/README.md

 > Only integer values are accepted.
 If you are on the need for decimal values, consider modifing the scale (using miliseconds instead of seconds for example)

-> Protocol 0 is to be used only for presenting help messages or for debug purposes.

 This commands runs function `configuring()` for the selected protocol.